pnikolaid/pnikolaid.github.io/_pages/recent-work.md

 To estimate the required provisioned resources, the operator may monitor the resources that each slice needs over a long period of time, and then provision for each slice the largest amount of resources it requested.

 This is simple to do but wasteful since the traffic of a slice varies over time.
-To enable dynamic resource adaptation for reduced provisioned resources, we propose the following architecture:
+To reduced the provisioned resources, we propose the following architecture that enables dynamic resource adaptation:

 <img src="/images/system.svg" alt="Proposed Architecture">